nhsx/open-source-policy/open-source-policy.md

 **All projects should be accompanied by an informative README file** in plain text, [Markdown](https://commonmark.org/help/), or another easily readable format.
 This should cover:

 * A brief description of the project, who it’s for and what it does.
-This should include its intended purpose when implemented, its operating environment (or clinical use, if any), and intended users.
+This should include its intended purpose when implemented, its operating environment (or clinical use, if any), and intended users

-* The project’s development status, and whether the code is actively maintained (or if not, when maintenance stopped).
+* The project’s development status, and whether the code is actively maintained (or if not, when maintenance stopped)

 * A primary point of contact (and means of doing so, e.g. an email address)